Books for 5th Graders

 The Birchbark House by Louise Erdrich

-Omakayas, a seven-year-old Native American girl of the Ojibwa tribe, lives through the joys of summer and the perils of winter on an island in Lake Superior in 1847.
+Omakayas, a Native American girl of the Ojibwa tribe, lives through the joys of summer and the perils of winter on an island in Lake Superior in 1847.
 (Part of the Birchbark House series)